bazelbuild/examples/java-maven/README.md

 $ bazel build :image
 ```

-Test that the image works when running inside a container runtime:
+Test that the image is built and structured correctly:

 ```
 $ bazel test :container_test